solana-labs/solana/book/src/leader-leader-transition.md

 * The timeout is not fixed.

 * The timeout is local to the leader, and therefore can be clever.
-The leader's heuristic can take into account avalanche performance.
+The leader's heuristic can take into account turbine performance.

 * This design doesn't require a ledger hard fork to update.